-2023 has seen total emissions remain roughly the same as 2022 (2,881 compared to 2,864 tCO2e) resulting in a 39% overall decrease in emissions compared to pre pandemic levels in 2019.
+2023 has seen total emissions increase since 2022 (2,796 to 2,906 tC02e) but overall we have seen a 40% decrease in emissions compared to pre-pandemic levels.

 In 2023, the highest sources of emissions were business travel with increases by road (+35%), air (+62%) and rail (+174%).
-This rise is due in part to residual recovery post pandemic but the primary driver was better reporting capability and accuracy with the introduction in 2023 of carbon reporting within MISSION's backoffice finance system.
+This rise is due in part to residual recovery post pandemic but the primary driver was better reporting capability and accuracy with the introduction in 2023 of carbon reporting within MISSION's back-office finance system.
 Travel expenses can no longer pass through across the Group without appropriate data collation which eradicated the need for carbon impact estimates based on spend.
 This has had a significant impact on carbon travel data precision across the Group.

 Other key emission sources were business services (decreased by 52% compared to 2022 primarily owing to updated conversions factors from DEFRA) and employee commuting (decreased by 12% due to a reduction in distance travelled by car and taxi although there was an increase in distance travelled by rail).